nadjim-madi/my-first-gatsby-website/README.md

 ## 🔍 About this project

-   I created this project to start working with Gatsby and React to know where to place components, pages and how to actually getting started with Gatsby and React, I used a simple blog website that I had on my PC, so if you want to check it don't actually judge or take in consideration the functionalities or the styling XD.
+   I created this project to start working with Gatsby and React following the gatsby official tutorial, the purpose of the project is to get familiar with Gatsby, I used a simple blog website that I had on my PC, so if you want to check it don't actually judge or take in consideration the functionalities or the styling XD.

-PS: If you are working with the data/db.json file to fetch data using the "Localhost:5000/blogs" don't forget to start the json server and to do that use the following command:
+PS: If you are working with the data/db.json file to fetch data using the **"Localhost:5000/blogs"** don't forget to start the json server and to do that use the following command:

   ```shell
   # Starting the json server